 Making life easier for Christine

-Coming home from a Mixed Open golf day in the country in 1984, Christine had a car accident, resulting in her becoming quadriplegic.
-At the time, she was 28 years old with two daughters Penny, seven, and Peta, five.
+Travelling home from a Mixed Open Golf Day in the country in 1984, Christine had a car accident, resulting in her becoming quadriplegic.
+At the time she was 28 years old with two daughters, Penny, seven, and Peta, five.

-Christine contacted Automobility to help make her life easier.
-She had been able to transfer into a standard vehicle with hand controls, but needed a drive from wheelchair vehicle to help her independence and allow new a chapter in her life to start.
-After meeting with us in January 2017, we gave Christine the help and guidance that she needed and started our process.
-This involves:
+Christine recently contacted Automobility, to help make her life easier.
+Previously, she had been able to transfer into a standard vehicle with hand controls, but now her situation had changed, and she needed a drive from wheelchair vehicle to help her get back her independence, and to allow a new chapter in her life to begin.

 - Discussing Christine’s mobility and medical needs